farhaven/dnsfoo/readme.md

     }

 `device` statements group DNS information sources for conflict resolution.
-You can use more than one source statement if you want
+You can use more than one source statement if you want. `user` specifies the user to drop priviledges to.
+This user must be able to control unbound with `unbound-control`.
+The default is `_dhcp`.

 Usage
 -----